Sweet Smell of Success (1957, director, Alexander MacKendrick; screenplay, Clifford Odets)

 cruelty, this “seeping kind of virus,” under

-the sign of sweltering conditions, garbage
+the sign of sweltering conditions, a garbage

 strike, the stink and steam of a city that